Pouja/configuring-esm/docs/blog.md

     platform: "node", // Tells if it should expect window object to be present, or the NodeJS internal packages
     format: "esm", // Tells if the output should be in ESM format or in CommonJS
     metafile: true, // If true, it will return a meta file object
+    minify: true, // Will eliminate any unreachable statement, shorten all names and remove all whitespaces where possible
     tsconfig: 'tsconfig.json' // It only reads some properties from the tsconfig, see also TsconfigRaw in main.d.ts of esbuild
 }
 ```